 Link devices transport video with high resiliency using the delivery protocol Zixi, which combines content-aware and network-adaptive forward error correction with error recovery, while minimizing latency.

-Will Link work using my residential or remote network that has relatively low bandwidth?
+Will Link devices work with an internet connection that has relatively low bandwidth?

 What happens when bandwidth changes during my live event?

 Link devices use a network-aware adaptive bitrate algorithm, adjusting in real time to changes in network conditions by varying the bitrate of the encoded video.
 This closed-loop feedback system minimizes packet loss to keep video smooth when network issues occur.